 There is no local dimming option for this specific model.
 The video is shown only for reference.

-At 297 cd/m², the brightness of this TV make it an average performer.
-Since there is no local dimming option on this set, brightness remain same across all the different % size windows.
+At 297 cd/m², the brightness of this TV makes it an average performer.
+Since there is no local dimming option on this set, brightness remains same across all the different % size windows.
 One advantage is that whatever image is shown on screen, the brightness will remain the same.